Vaeshkar/create-ai-chat-context-experimental/.ai/conversation-log.md

   - `CHANGELOG.md` - Added v0.7.1 documentation entry

 - **Result:** Users now have clear documentation on how to use the config system!

+### v0.8.0 - Comprehensive Documentation (Same Chat)

+- **User feedback:** "For the next version we need a full dokumentation. this is to sketchy."
+- **Problem:** Documentation was too brief and scattered

+  - Config command syntax was confusing: `config [action] [key] [value]`
+  - No comprehensive command reference
+  - No detailed configuration guide
+  - Users had to piece together information from multiple sources

+- **Solution:** Created comprehensive documentation

+  - **COMMANDS.md** (600+ lines) - Complete command reference

+    - All 16 commands documented in detail
+    - Syntax, options, examples for each command
+    - "When to use" guidance
+    - Expected output samples
+    - Common workflows (daily, weekly, new project)
+    - Tips & best practices

+  - **CONFIGURATION.md** (350+ lines) - Detailed configuration guide
+    - Step-by-step instructions
+    - Visual before/after examples
+    - Complete model list with context windows
+    - Troubleshooting section
+    - Examples for every use case

+- **Files changed:**

+  - **New:** `COMMANDS.md` - Complete command reference
+  - **New:** `CONFIGURATION.md` - Detailed configuration guide
+  - **Updated:** `README.md` - Added "Full Documentation" section with links
+  - **Updated:** `package.json` - Version bump to 0.8.0
+  - **Updated:** `CHANGELOG.md` - Added v0.8.0 entry

+- **Key improvements:**

+  - Every command now has clear syntax explanation
+  - Multiple examples for each command
+  - Troubleshooting for common issues
+  - Workflows for different scenarios
+  - No more "sketchy" documentation! 😄

+- **Result:** Users now have professional-grade documentation!

 ---